datum360/Datum360-API-User-Guides/Matthew/CLS360/Class/GET attribute mappings.md

 * **classHdl** (required) (path) The handle of the class to get.
 This must be a class of type "Data Source", if any other handle is used then a 404 error will be returned.

-* **version** (query string) Which version of the Class Library to get the class from.
+* **version** (query) Which version of the Class Library to get the class from.
 The latest version will be used by default.

 ## Example Request